QubesOS/qubes-doc/installing/encryption-config.md

 01. Boot into the installer.
 Wait for first GUI screen to appear where it asks about language/localization .
 02. Press `Ctrl+Alt+F2` on your keyboard to escape to a shell session.
-(If you are on a laptop, and your laptop keyboard des not work properly, you may have to plug in a USB keyboard.)
+(If you are on a laptop, and your laptop keyboard does not work properly, you may have to plug in a USB keyboard.)
 03. Check and adjust the partitioning on the drive you plan to install to with `parted`.
 For example, you can leave the partition table as `msdos/MBR` type,